This Egg and Eggplant Curry is a spicy and tangy curry that is sure to whet your appetite. Very delicious and appetizing served with rice.

 - Add tamarind paste, sugar, and salt.
 Reduce heat and let simmer for about 10 minutes or until eggplants are not quite tender as yet.

-- Add eggs and continue to cook for another 5 minutes.
+- Add eggs and continue to cook for another 5 minutes until eggplants are tender.

 - Turn off heat and let curry sit for 10 minutes before serving.